 - grey eyelet set x10

 - orange eyelet set x2

 Although European prices haven't yet been set, the US Nintendo Labo price for both the upcoming Toy-Con kits has been confirmed.
 The Variety Kit is $69.99 (approx £50), while the Robot Kit is a little more expensive at $79.99 (approx £57).

 Of course, for that price you're not just getting an arts and crafts kit.
 You're also getting the games that accompany each Toy-Con and the software that helps you build it and see what's going on inside.

 What happens if it breaks?

-Nintendo has plans to offer replacement cardboard kits and templates for anyone who breaks their Toy-Cons.
-Of course, the whole point of it being cardboard is that you can repair them with tape and glue, but also decorate them to your heart's content.
-If you want to download the templates to replace your Labo parts, you'll find all the details right here.
-The templates are FREE, so you can grab them whenever you like!
+Although Nintendo hasn't actually confirmed it anywhere, according to a report from the Guardian, Nintendo has plans to offer replacement cardboard kits and templates for anyone who breaks their Toy-Cons.
+Of course, the whole point of it being cardboard is that you can repair them with tape and glue, but also decorate them to your hearts content.